sascha432/esp8266-kfc-fw/README.md

 ### KFCWebBuilder

 Framework to build WebUIs with bootstrap and store them mostly compressed in a virtual file system.
-Combined with server side includes, complex dynamic web pages with a low memory footprint can be created
+Combined with server side includes, complex dynamic web pages/forms with a low memory footprint can be created

 ### KFCVirtualFileSystem

-~~Read only file system with long filename support, optimized for low memory environments~~ Due to constantly changing file system implementations in the Arduno frameworks currently replaced with long filename support on top of SPIFFS/LittleFS, but no transparent access for Dir()/File() anymore.
+~~Read only file system with long filename support, optimized for low memory environments~~ Due to constantly changing file system implementations of the Arduno frameworks currently replaced with long filename support on top of SPIFFS/LittleFS, but no transparent access for Dir()/File() anymore.
 Replacement classes ListDir and SPIFFSWrapper.

 ### KFCJson